KoushikSahu/code-snippets/README.md

 It is recommended to copy the part between `<copy>` and `</copy>`

-## If you are looking at the code come across any mistake please send a PR!
+## If you are looking at the code and you come across any mistake please comment or send a PR!